hasanakyol/revreq/README.md

+# RevReq.com
-# RevReq - AI-Powered Feedback to Requirements Platform
+## AI-Powered Feedback to Requirements Platform

 RevReq is an AI-powered SaaS platform that automatically transforms customer feedback into actionable product requirements with success predictions.
 This repository contains the starter template for building the full RevReq platform.